warrdel-erp/stones-be/md/work.md

 ---

 1. In receive inventory decimal has 3 digits -> change it to 2. ✅
-2. Cancel design in receive inventory.
+2. Cancel design in receive inventory. ✅
-3. Cancel redirection from receive inventory.
+3. Cancel redirection from receive inventory. ✅
-4. Payment terms in create LO.
+4. Payment terms in create LO. ✅
-5. Supplier SO inputs write and remove data then it accepting empty input.
+5. Supplier SO inputs write and remove data then it accepting empty input. ✅
+6. Table action Icon size correction. ✅
-6. Freight forwarder deselect.
+7. Freight forwarder deselect. ✅
-7. Other charges => services.
+8. Alert message design of receive inventory. ✅
+9. add product after creating of SO. ✅
+10. hold unhold management during swap. ✅

+---

-8. Swap.
+2. Swap.
-9. Required fields must be labeled with "\*".
+3. Required fields must be labeled with "\*".
-10. Phone number must be only 10 digit in Supplier and Customer.
+4. Phone number must be only 10 digit in Supplier and Customer.
-11. Customer detail internal pages design.
+5. Customer detail internal pages design.
+6. Change initiate delivery process (first select invoices).
+7. Slabs can't be added after receive inventory.
+8. Delete button in SO before Invoice.

+---

+1. reusable components for Service